flaviofukabori/webapp-flask-plotly/README.md

 ## Demo <a name="demo"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@flavio.fukabori/how-much-does-a-night-in-boston-or-seattle-cost-1d40b2a02b9d).
+A demo of this web application hosted on Heroku is available [here](https://flask-plotly-accommodation.herokuapp.com/).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>